Hell in a Cell (2022): Raw

 Ezekiel admitted that he came up short in his match against Kevin Owens.
 He then challenged Owens to a rematch the following week.
 Owens agreed only if Ezekiel admitted that he was actually Elias.
 Ezekiel did and, after Owens agreed to the match, then revealed he was lying before attacking Owens.
 The following week, Owens lost via countout after he proclaimed on the announcer's table that Ezekiel was Elias.
 Afterwards, Ezekiel stated that on the June 20 episode, his older brother, Elias, would be coming to Raw for a special concert.
 On that episode, Elias and Ezekiel "reunited" in a doctored backstage segment.
 Later that night, Elias had his concert, which was interrupted by Owens.
 He challenged either one of the two to a match.
 On the August 8 episode, Owens stretchered Ezekiel out of the arena after performing an Apron Powerbomb on him, thus ending their feud.
 This would be the final appearance of the Ezekiel character in WWE, as he would go back to performing under the Elias gimmick afterwards.

+Asuka and Becky Lynch would continue their feud over the next few weeks.
+On the following Raw, Asuka caused Lynch to lose her 24/7 Championship match.
+Asuka attacked Lynch again the following week.
+On the June 20 episode, Asuka defeated Lynch to qualify for the women's Money in the Bank ladder match, while Lynch won a last chance elimination match the following week to qualify for the match.
+However, they failed to win the match.
+Their rivalry ended on the July 4 episode of Raw with Lynch defeating Asuka in a No Holds Barred match.
+Lynch was then scheduled to face Bianca Belair for the Raw Women's Championship at SummerSlam.